ColonialDevelopment/website/README.md

 This way we will all have consistent dependencies and modules and we will also have a consistent environment with what we end up using in deployment.

+To start the server, first make sure you have settings.py:
+>	(env) $ cd colonialsite/colonialsite

+>	(env) $ cp dummy_settings.py settings.py

+Then perform migrations and start the server.
+>	(env) $ python manage.py migrate

+>	(env) $ python manage.py runserver

+## Frontend Setup

+First, in order to pass authentication, your NetID needs to be in the members.csv file.
+Copy the example_members.csv file, rename it, and put your NetID in it.
+>	$ cd colonialsite/coloauth

+>	$ cp example_members.csv members.csv

+Next, you'll need Node.js and NPM installed to run the webpack server.
+Once you install Node.js and NPM, install dependencies:
+>	$ cd colonialsite

+>	$ npm install

+Finally, run the webpack server.
+>	$ node server.js

+## Other

 These are the developers: